BIG IDEA: GOD MADE A WAY TO BRING US BACK TO HIMSELF

-You will need cups or bottles, water, bleach and grape Koolaid for these illustrations.
+Supplies: cups or bottles, water, bleach and grape Koolaid for these illustrations.

-Did you see how Adam and Eve messed up?
+Say: Did you see how Adam and Eve messed up?
 They did wrong because they listened to the snake rather than listening to God.
 They believed the snakes lies instead of God’s true words.
 When they sinned it completely separated them from God and God had to send them away.
 Why?
 Because God is completely perfect and He can only be around other things that are perfect.
 Why?
 Because if something perfect mixes with something that isn’t then it becomes imperfect.
 It has defects.
 It is no longer perfect.
 Look at this; [show water in bottle].
 This liquid is completely and perfectly pure and see through.
 Let’s say it represents God being perfect.
 Now look at this [show grape koolaid bottle] This represents how Adam and Eve did wrong and how we do wrong too.
 If we were to mix these two drinks what do you think would happen?
 (Show them what happens) That’s right, it turns all mucky and is no longer clear.
 It is imperfect.
 That’s why God had to send Adam and Eve away, they could no longer be around the perfect Garden of Eden or God because they were not perfect.
 They would not be allowed into Heaven either; that was perfect too…

 God wanted to be our friends so He decided to do something about this.
 He decided it was His mission to get us back; so that we could live with Him forever in His perfect Heaven with Him.

 2) OBJECT LESSON: IT WAS GOD’S GREAT MISSION TO GET US BACK.